coinmetrics/precog-api-utility/README.md

 # NOTICE

 ### The Precog API is currently not supported.
-Breaking changes in the Subnet and later changes in the backend infrastructure require coordination between different teams to bring it back and they are currently blocked with other tasks.
+Breaking changes in the Subnet Incentive and later changes in the backend infrastructure require coordination between different teams to bring it back and they are currently blocked with other tasks.
 We apologize for the inconvenience.

 # Precog API Client